This article covers the different ways to test API module configurations at Unqork.

 Creating an API Test

-Now that you have an API module selected, let's create an API test.
+With an API module selected, you're ready to create an API test.

 At the bottom of the page, click Add Test.